eclipse/lsp4e/CONTRIBUTING.md

 1. Maven 3.6.3 or later.
 Although m2eclipse is bundled with its own Maven install, Maven is necessary for command-line builds.

 1. JDK 11.
-Only JDK 8 is required to run core LSP4E, but some components, such as JDT extensions and tests JDK11 is required.
+Only Java 8 is required to run core LSP4E, but some components, such as JDT extensions and tests Java 11 is required.
+Some dependencies of LSP4E may also require Java 11.

 1. git (optional: you can use EGit from within Eclipse instead)